Aghdam District: History

 There are different opinions about the origin of the name Aghdam.
 According to some sources, the word "Ağdam" means "white castle" in old Turkic.
 According to this version, Turkic-speaking tribes living in this region in the distant past built small fortresses mainly to defend themselves.
 Over time, the meaning of the name of the city changed.
 In the first half of the 18th century, the founder of the Karabakh khanate, Panahali khan, ordered that a white stone building be built for him in this city.
 For a long time, this building became a kind of icon for the inhabitants of the surrounding villages.
 In this sense, "Aghdam" means a white house illuminated by the sun's rays.
 Aghdam was founded in the middle of the 18th century.
 It was the site of Panah Ali khan Javanshir's summer palace and Javanshir family burial ground.
 In 1828, it received city status in Shusha Uyezd of Elisabethpol Governorate.
 During the Soviet era, Aghdam had many industries such as butter, wine, brandy and silk factories, as well as hardware and tool factories.
 An airport and two train stations served there.
-In terms of education, Agdam had technical, agricultural, medical and music schools.
+In terms of education, Aghdam had technical, agricultural, medical and music schools.

 It was occupied by the Artsakh Defense Army with the support of the Armenian Armed Forces on 23 July 1993, with the settlement being completely destroyed and the population of the city being expelled to the east, into Azerbaijan.

-Agdam, located in the buffer zone between the Armenian and Azerbaijani forces, then looked like a ghost town.
+Aghdam, located in the buffer zone between the Armenian and Azerbaijani forces, then looked like a ghost town.
 It was founded in the 18th century and received city status in 1928.
 It is 365 km away from Baku.
 In accordance with the ceasefire agreement signed between Azerbaijan and Armenia on 10 November 2020, the entire Aghdam District passed under the control of Azerbaijan on 20 November 2020.
 At the 2008 census, its population was 39,900 people.